-- 1 cup (180ml) rolled oats
+- 1 cup rolled oats, (3½ oz, 100g)

-- ½ tsp (3 ml) kosher salt
+- ½ tsp kosher salt

-- 2 Tbsp (30 ml) butter, room temp, cubed
+- 2 Tbsp butter, room temperature, cubed (1 oz, 30g)

 - Mix the remainder of the 2 freshly ground flours together with the salt.
-Cut the butter in with a pastry cutter or 2 forks until the mixture resembles coarse sand.
+Cut the butter in with a pastry blender or 2 forks until the mixture resembles coarse sand.
 A few pea-sized lumps of butter are okay.
 (I found this method interesting because this implies that a bannock is basically an unleavened oat flour biscuit, just using room-temperature rather than chilled butter)

-- Stir in the milk — you should have a very wet dough, but not soupy – add a little more milk if the dough is too dry.
+- Stir in the milk — you should have a very wet dough, but not soupy (add a little more milk if the dough is too dry).
 Cover the bowl with a clean tea towel and set aside for 15 minutes to allow the grains to absorb the milk.(Here is where I think I went wrong…my dough was wet but probably not wet enough.
 A picture of what the dough should look like would have been helpful)

 - Turn the dough out onto the counter dusted heavily with the remaining ground oats.
 Dust the dough with more oat flour and knead it gently 5 or 6 times.
 Then, being careful not to overwork the dough, gently pat into a round disc about ½” thick.
 (My dough was already crumbly & hard to hold together…I should have added more milk)